 Biology of Aging: Maternal effects

 Phenotypic plasticity may occur not only in an individual, but also across generations.
-Transgenerational phenotypic plasticity, known as a “maternal effect,” occurs when the maternal response to the environment causes a change in offspring phenotype without a change in the genome.
+Transgenerational phenotypic plasticity, known as a “maternal effects,” occurs when the maternal response to the environment causes a change in offspring phenotype without a change in the genome.
 While many studies have focused on the detrimental effects on progeny of advanced maternal age and harmful prenatal environments, little is known about the role of beneficial maternal inheritance on aging.
-Dr. Gribble investigated the effects of maternal age and maternal CR on the lifespan and healthspan of Brachionus manjavacas offspring.
-With increasing maternal age, lifespan and fecundity of female offspring of fully fed mothers decreased significantly.
-Maternal CR partially rescued these effects, increasing the mean lifespan and fecundity of female offspring but not of male offspring.
+The Gribble lab investigates the effects of maternal age and maternal CR on the lifespan and healthspan of Brachionus manjavacas offspring.
+With increasing maternal age, lifespan, health, and fecundity of female offspring decreases significantly.
+Interestingly, maternal CR partially rescues these effects, increasing the mean lifespan and fecundity of female offspring, even when those offspring are not directly exposed to CR.
+These findings point to the exciting possibility that beneficial maternal environments may have a positive effect on offspring aging, perhaps over multiple generations.
+We are investigating not only changes in phenotype and gene expression, but also the epigenetic changes associated with maternal age and maternal CR, and how these may transgenerationally alter gene expression in metabolic and repair pathways, leading to changes in offspring lifespan and healthspan.
+Epigenetic modifications—changes to DNA that regulate the activity of specific genes but not the underlying nucleotide sequence—play an active role in aging and are a likely mechanism for the transmission of maternal effects to offspring.
+Epigenetic mechanisms that regulate chromatin structure include DNA methylation and histone modifications such as methylation, acetylation, ubiquitination, phosphorylation, ADPribosylation, and sumoylation.
+The time scale of epigenetic histone modification allows phenotypic plasticity within a 1–3 generation window, and is thought to have evolved to deal with frequent environmental change, such as food level fluctuations, periodic hypoxia, and temperature shifts.
+Parental nutrition and stress impact the epigenetic profiles of subsequent generations and influence offspring metabolism, immune function, mental health, and behavior in humans and mammal model systems.
 Understanding the influence and mechanisms of maternal effects on aging will provide fertile ground for future research and for development of therapies to improve human health during aging.

 Current Lab Members